 Shop Smart for College Supplies

 Another way to budget is to make your own stuff as I like to say.
-We recently saw some really cool sneakers, but they cost an exorbitant amount so Madison and I recently decided to make our own.
-Not only will be a great gift for all back to school students, but you're also still budgeting.
-I remember growing up, I would write on my canvas sneakers as I'm sure most parents have done in the past.
+We recently saw some really cool sneakers, but they cost an exorbitant amount, so Madison and I recently decided to make our own.
+Not only will it be an excellent gift for all back to school students, but you’re also still budgeting.
+I remember growing up, I would write on my canvas sneakers as I’m sure most parents have done in the past.
 This can also be a bonding time for you and your back to school student.
-This project is inexpensive and doesn't take a very long time either, just three simple steps, so go for it!
+This project is inexpensive and doesn’t take a very long time either, just three simple steps, so go for it!

 DIY Tie-Dye Canvas Shoes